-Be a part of the biochar, Carbon, design, nanotech, economic and financial fractals.
+Be a part of the biochar, biomass, fractal, horticultural, forestry, agroforestry, agricultural, Carbon, design, solar, nanotech, hemp, economic and financial revolutions.

 So, what is biochar?